 |Harrah’s Cherokee Hotel and Casino||The Book||777 Casino Dr, Cherokee, NC 28719||24/7|

 |Harrah’s Cherokee Valley River Casino and Hotel||The Book||777 Casino Pkwy, Murphy, NC 28906||24/7|

 Is sports betting legal in North Carolina?

-Yes.
+Yes, retail sports betting is currently legal in North Carolina.
 North Carolina was the seventh state to legalize sports betting in July 2019.